How many have heard of Martin Luther?

 Argument from Psalm 32

 But Paul continues his argument.
 He does not limit himself to Abram/Abraham.
-He offers a different example in verses 6-8.
+He offers another example in verses 6-8.
 He reminds us what David said concerning the blessing God gives to the person whom God calculates is righteous.
 Paul quotes Psalm 32:

 Blessed are those whose lawless deeds have been forgiven, and whose sins have been covered.
 Blessed is the man whose sin the Lord will not take into account (Romans 4:7, 8).